Create a generation of young people able to work at the forefront of technological change.

 “Faking It” (Y8) and “Mythbusters” (Y8) – these modules look at digital image manipulation and reliability and validity of information and links with CBV (body image, celebrity shaming, self-esteem, social influencers, body dysmorphia) and with English (fake news, persuasive writing and descriptive writing)

-What skills will I get with design and technology?
+What Skills will I get with ICT?